 2. Orthodontic Extractions

-Sometimes a child will need orthodontic treatment to correct crooked teeth or misalignment but will not have enough space in their mouth.
+Sometimes, a child will need orthodontic treatment to correct crooked teeth or misalignment but will not have enough space in their mouth.
 To properly align the teeth, they need more room.
-If this is the case for your child, we may extract teeth to create more space.
+If true for your child, we may remove teeth to create more space.
 Such extractions are common in orthodontics.

 3. Wisdom Teeth Extractions

 Impacted wisdom teeth can make it hard to properly brush and floss, putting your child at risk for dental decay and gum disease.
 Additionally, the wisdom teeth can push against the molars in front of them, leading to root resorption of that tooth.
 If the teeth are impacted in the bone, they can develop a cyst or infection that can cause jaw or tooth pain.
-It’s often best for these teeth to be removed before they cause a problem.
+It’s often best to remove these teeth before they cause a problem.

 4. Extractions Due to Dental Disease

-For the most part, if your child loses a tooth due to dental disease, it’s more likely to be caused by tooth decay than gum disease.
+If your child loses a tooth due to dental disease, it’s more likely to be caused by tooth decay than gum disease.
 Rampant or deep dental decay can cause toothaches and infections.
-Sometimes a tooth can become so severely damaged that we cannot provide a root canal or filling.
+Sometimes, a tooth can become so severely damaged that we cannot provide a root canal or filling.
 The tooth will need to come out.

 Should You Pull Your Child’s Baby Teeth?

-One of the most common questions we get from parents is: Do we really need a pediatric dentist to extract our child’s baby teeth?
+One of the most common questions from parents is: Do we need a pediatric dentist to extract our child’s baby teeth?
 In many cases, no — all you need to do is sit back and let nature take its course.
-Your child can wiggle the tooth to help it along, but that’s where the “help” should stop.
+Your child can wiggle the tooth to help it, but that’s where the “help” should stop.

 It’s best not to pull the tooth out as you risk pain, bleeding, and swelling.
 The tooth will come out when it’s ready.
-However, if your child’s tooth is not loose or doesn’t come out when it’s supposed to (your dentist can advise you when each tooth should fall out), pediatric tooth extractions may be necessary.
+However, pediatric tooth extractions may be necessary if your child’s tooth is not loose or doesn’t come out when it should.
+Our dentist can advise you when each tooth should fall out.

 Prevent Tooth Decay

 Does your child have sudden or chronic tooth pain?
-Request a dental consultation with us online or call our office today at (508) 625-5534.
-We will help determine if your child requires a tooth extraction or other treatment to address their symptoms.
+Request a dental appointment online or call our office today at (508) 625-5534.
+We will help determine if your child requires a tooth extraction in Worcester, MA, or other treatment to address their symptoms.